Introduction to fusion

 - Its own fusion programme, centred on the MAST (Mega Amp Spherical Tokamak) device.
 The UK programme also makes important contributions to ITER preparations and to theory, materials and technology research;

 - Operating JET, Europe's flagship experiment.
 JET is situated at CCFE next to the UK's fusion laboratory.
-CCFE operates the JET facility on behalf of all the partners in the European Fusion Development Agreement.
+CCFE hosts the JET facility on behalf of fusion researchers around Europe via a contract between the European Commission and the United Kingdom Atomic Energy Authority.

 See also: Research at CCFE